ivivanov/gointerview/content/010-basics.md

 1. What’s the difference between `nil` interfaces and empty interfaces in Go?
 How do you handle type assertions safely?
 1. What are variadic functions in Go, and when should they be used?
 1. What is the `iota` keyword, and how is it used in Go?
-1. What are iterators and the yield function pattern in Go 1.23+?
-How do they work?
 1. Compare slices vs arrays

 ## Answers: